-He may recommend a cystoscopy.
-That’s where he uses a tool called a cystoscope to examine the inside of your urethra.
+They may recommend a cystoscopy.
+That’s where they use a tool called a cystoscope to examine the inside of your urethra.

-He may do a biopsy.
-That means he’ll take cells from the urethra and bladder and look at them under a microscope to see if they’re cancerous.
+They may do a biopsy.
+That means they’ll take cells from the urethra and bladder and look at them under a microscope to see if they’re cancerous.

 A procedure called urethrography can help your doctor see if there’s cancer in tissue close to the urethra.
-This is a series of X-rays your doctor performs after he injects contrast dye into the urethra and bladder.
+This is a series of X-rays your doctor performs after they inject contrast dye into the urethra and bladder.

 How Is It Treated?